Sleepytale Logo

 She played the final note and held it until it faded into the same hush that lives inside seashells.

-She stepped outside into the cool night, the calm song tucked safely inside her heart, ready to guide her through gentle dreams until tomorrow’s twilight returned.
+She stepped outside into the cool night, the calm song tucked safely inside her heart, ready to guide her through gentle dreams until tomorrow's twilight returned.
+And every evening after, whenever Priya visited, the piano remembered the peaceful songs and sang them back to her in colors only the heart can see.

-Create Your Own Piano Bedtime Story
+Create Your Own Version

 Looking for more music bedtime stories?